-NC-AFM operation works best with high-Q resonators, such as quartz or MEMS-based sensors or in vacuum environments which limits intrinsic loss.
+NC-AFM operation works best with high-Q resonators (e.g., quartz or MEMS-based sensors) or in a vacuum environment limiting intrinsic loss.

 - Excellent servo loop electronics speed up relaxation.

-High-Q means small resonator natural bandwidth, proportional to f/2Q, and in order to achieve reasonable pixel dwell time, an optimized phase-locked loop (PLL) will provide the best trade-off between speed and resolution.
-This comes in contrast to tapping mode or AM-AFM technique where the phase can freely vary, with longer time for the amplitude to settle.
+High-Q means small resonator natural bandwidth (proportional to f/2Q).
+To achieve a reasonable pixel dwell time, an optimized phase-locked loop (PLL) provides the best trade-off between speed and resolution.
+This differs from tapping-mode or AM-AFM techniques, where the phase can vary freely and the amplitude can settle over longer time scales.

 - Linearizing the system gives access to quantitative, accurate measurements.

-In addition to phase, amplitude can also be tracked simultaneously, providing additional information on dissipation processes.
-Careful tracking of the resonance ensures that the amplitude measurements are always performed at the peak, thus providing maximum response and constant gain amplification for quantitative analysis.
+Phase and amplitude can be tracked simultaneously to provide additional information on dissipation processes.
+Careful tracking of the resonance ensures that amplitude measurements are always performed at the peak resonance value, thus providing maximum response and constant gain amplification for quantitative analysis.

-The aim of the PLL and AGC is to lock this drive signal in phase while keeping the amplitude at its peak resonance value.
-The Zurich Instruments PLL/PID option provides simple steps to optimize one or multiple feedback loops, making use of simulation tools to determine P, I, D values for a given target loop bandwidth.
-The operator is then left with a single adjustable parameter, to be set in accordance with the experiment, typically faster than the Z-Controller feedback for imaging.
-This PID Advisor, provided in the LabOne user interface, relies on quantitative DUT transfer function models (freely available in the user manual) for better transparency.
+The aim of the PLL and the AGC is to lock the drive signal in phase while keeping the oscillation amplitude at its peak resonance value.
+This separates conservative and dissipative processes, and ensures quantitative measurements.
+The PLL/PID option – available on the MFLI, UHFLI and HF2LI Lock-in Amplifiers – makes it possible to optimize one or multiple feedback loops thanks to simulation tools that determine P, I, and D values for a given target loop bandwidth.
+Indeed, the PID Advisor within the LabOne control software relies on quantitative DUT transfer function models.

-While scanning, all signals available internally such as phase, amplitude, frequency, and excitation voltage can be output to analog BNC or simply recorded digitally using the LabOne GUI or API.
-This data can be aligned to make an image provided some end of line trigger (EOL) or fast scan axis is fed as a trigger signal to the instrument.
-In this way multiple images can be acquired at once, even over multiple eigenmodes or harmonics.
+While scanning, all signals available internally such as phase, amplitude, frequency, and excitation voltage can be output to analog BNC or recorded digitally with the LabOne data acquisition (DAQ) module or one of the LabOne APIs.
+The data can be aligned to form an image, provided some end of line trigger (EOL) or fast scan axis is fed as a trigger signal to the instrument.
+Multiple images can then be acquired at once, even over multiple eigenmodes or harmonics.

 The Benefits of Choosing Zurich Instruments

-- Save all internal signals digitally by synchronising the acquistion with the scan engine thanks to the LabOne data acquisition (DAQ) module.
+- You can save all internal signals digitally by synchronising the data acquisition with the scan engine thanks to the LabOne DAQ module.

 - Open up to a wealth of new modes where multi-frequency and direct sideband detection can be added to your setup's capabilities.

-- Zurich Instruments' PLL/PID can be integrated with third-party software through our data server APIs.
+- The PLL/PID functionalities can be integrated into third-party software thanks to the LabOne APIs.